We are all familiar with people who claim to be “type A” or “type B” when it comes to their personalities.

 However, C's who are especially self-aware do understand the critical dynamics of working in a team environment and can effectively give insight for the strategy portion of a project and a thorough, yet objective, viewpoint when decisions need to be made quickly.

 What Motivates Them?

-C’s tend to thrive when they hear praises they have earned from their co-workers but are not overly concerned with receiving public recognition.
-T
+C’s require reassurance that they are meeting expectations, and tend to thrive when they hear praise from their co-workers.
+But they are not overly concerned with receiving public recognition.

 The most effective way to acknowledge a C’s hard work is to keep giving them a flexible place to formulate plans for unprecedented, new, interesting solutions.